-If a request is received to delete information, then the DPO must respond to this request within a month.
-The DPO has the delegated authority from the Council to delete information.
+If a request is received to access or delete information, then the Clerk must respond to this request within a month.
+Ther Clerk has the delegated authority from the council to deal with such requests.

 If a request is considered to be manifestly unfounded then the request could be refused or a charge may apply.
-The charge will be as detailed in the Council's Freedom of Information Publication Scheme.
-The Council will be informed of such requests.
+The Council will be informed of such requests and will determine the charge.